New! BD Essentials: Turn your team into growth advocates

 A whopping 90% of top performers in the workplace have high emotional intelligence according to a new study by TalentSmart, and the Stanford Research Center found that 85% of job success comes from excellent people skills, while only 15% is attributed to technical skills.

 According to a 2023 Deltek report on government contracting, 87% is the win rate on NEW bids and 80% for recompetes for top performers.
-How do your win rates compare?
-Teams that excel at customer engagement are also 80% more likely to win competitive bids.

 7 Deadly Sins of Government Business Development That Kill Win Rates